-- (6) Work-Related.
-An injury or illness is work-related if an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a pre-existing injury or illness.
-You presume work-relatedness for injuries and illnesses resulting from events or exposures occurring in the work environment, unless an exception in Table 3 specifically applies. - (a) If you are notified that a former employee has had a work related injury or illness, record the date of the incident on the appropriate OSHA 300 log for the date of the injury.
-If the date is not known use the last day of employment.
+(6) Work-Related.
+You must consider an injury or illness to be work-related if an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a pre-existing injury or illness.
+You presume work-relatedness for injuries and illnesses resulting from events or exposures occurring in the work environment, unless an exception in Table 3 specifically applies.

-NOTE: OR-OSHA defines the work environment as the establishment and other locations where one or more employees work or are present as a condition of their employment.
-The work environment includes not only physical locations, but also the equipment or materials used by the employee during the course of their work.
-Injuries occurring during travel are work-related if the employee was engaged in work activities in the interest of the employer and it is not one of the exceptions in Table 4.
-If it is not obvious where the precipitating event occurred you must evaluate the employee's work duties and environment to decide whether events or exposures in the work environment either caused or contributed to the condition or significantly aggravated a pre-existing condition.

-- (b) A pre-existing injury or illness is significantly aggravated when an event or exposure in the work environment results in any of the following: - (A) Death, provided that the pre-existing injury or illness would likely not have resulted in death but for the occupational event or exposure. - (B) Loss of consciousness, provided that the pre-existing injury or illness would likely not have resulted in loss of consciousness but for the occupational event or exposure. - (C) One or more days away from work, or days of restricted work, or days of job transfer that otherwise would not have occurred but for the occupational event or exposure. - (D) Medical treatment in a case where no medical treatment was needed for the injury or illness before the workplace event or exposure, or a change in medical treatment was necessitated by the workplace event or exposure.
+- (a) Oregon OSHA defines the work environment as the establishment and other locations where one or more employees work or are present as a condition of their employment. - (b) If it is not obvious where the precipitating event occurred you must evaluate the employee's work duties and environment to decide whether events or exposures in the work environment either caused or contributed to the condition or significantly aggravated a pre-existing condition. - (c) A pre-existing injury or illness is significantly aggravated when an event or exposure in the work environment results in (A) through (D) below.
+Oregon OSHA considers an injury or illness to be a pre-existing if it resulted solely from a non-work-related event or exposure that occurred outside the work environment. - (A) Death, provided that the pre-existing injury or illness would likely not have resulted in death but for the occupational event or exposure. - (B) Loss of consciousness, provided that the pre-existing injury or illness would likely not have resulted in loss of consciousness but for the occupational event or exposure. - (C) One or more days away from work, or days of restricted work, or days of job transfer that otherwise would not have occurred but for the occupational event or exposure. - (D) Medical treatment in a case where no medical treatment was needed for the injury or illness before the workplace event or exposure, or a change in medical treatment was necessitated by the workplace event or exposure.